FlavScents AInsights Entry for Isobutyraldehyde (CAS: 78-84-2)

 - Molecular Weight: 72.11 g/mol

-Isobutyraldehyde is an aliphatic aldehyde characterized by a branched structure.
-The presence of the aldehyde group contributes to its distinctive odor profile, which is often described as pungent and fruity.
-This functional group is crucial for its reactivity and sensory attributes, making it a valuable compound in both flavor and fragrance applications.
+- Functional Groups and Structure–Odor Relevance: Isobutyraldehyde is an aliphatic aldehyde characterized by a branched structure.
+The presence of the aldehyde group contributes to its pungent, fruity odor, which is significant in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA